kubeflow/website/content/en/docs/components/training/overview.md

-Kubeflow Training Operator is a Kubernetes-native project for fine-tuning and scalable distributed training of machine learning (ML) models created with various ML frameworks such as PyTorch, Tensorflow, XGBoost, and others.
+Kubeflow Training Operator is a Kubernetes-native project for fine-tuning and scalable distributed training of machine learning (ML) models created with various ML frameworks such as PyTorch, TensorFlow, XGBoost, and others.

 User can integrate other ML libraries such as [HuggingFace](https://huggingface.co), [DeepSpeed](https://github.com/microsoft/DeepSpeed), or [Megatron](https://github.com/NVIDIA/Megatron-LM)